Tech

 Photo of Olga Kepa, MuleSoft Developer Written by Olga Kepa, MuleSoft Developer, Aug 1, 2024

-• DataWeave Expression Builder
+• DataWeave Expression Builder.

-• Component configuration enhancements
+• Component configuration enhancements.

-• Support for multiple Mule runtime versions with Java 17 or 11
+• Support for multiple Mule runtime versions with Java 17 or 11.

-• Custom Java classes and code
+• Custom Java classes and code.

-• Maven settings
+• Maven settings.

-• MUnit support
+• MUnit support.

-• API Governance for REST API
+• API Governance for REST API.

-Let’s start with the first one!
+Let’s start with DataWeave Expression Builder.

 DataWeave Expression Builder